 Tommaso Marrocchesi Marzi

-He is a board member of the Consorzio Vino Chianti Classico for the 2012-2021 mandates, a position already held from 2006 to 2009, and holds the offices of president of the Distretto Rurale del Chianti and vice president of the Fondazione per la Tutela del Territorio del Chianti Classico that put forward the nomination of the region for UNESCO Heritage.
+He is a member of the Board of Directors of the Consorzio Vino Chianti Classico for the 2012-2024 terms, a mandate which he had already covered in the years from 2006 to 2009.
+He has served as the first president of the Distretto Rurale del Chianti and is vice-president of the Fondazione per la Tutela del Territorio del Chianti Classico, which has promoted the candidacy of the Chianti region as a UNESCO Heritage Site.

-Together with his brother Federico, he represents the fifth generation of family ownership.
+He and his brother, Federico, constitute the fifth generation of the family property.

 Federico Marrocchesi Marzi